Ali-B7/Seattle-AirBNB-Dataset/README.md

 # Using AirBnB-Seattle-Data set to predict the listing price

 In this project, I am going to perform a standard data analysis procedure to extract useful information and subsequently I will try to answer related questions.
-Finally, I will build a linear regression model to predict the lighting prices.
+Finally, I will build a linear regression model to predict the listing prices.

 ## Medium URL link for this project: